Early registration discount

 To be eligible to attend, you must be in grades 10–12* (or the equivalent) and be between 15 and 18 years old.
-Students who are rising sophomores and turn 15 within 3 months of the course start date are eligible to attend.
+Students who are rising sophomores and turn 15 within 3 months after the course start date are eligible to attend.
 (See age eligibility guidelines below.)
 Beyond that, RISD’s Advanced Program Online is open to all, regardless of your experience, training or skill level in art.
 There are no admission tests or portfolio requirements.

 *For the summer term, students who are rising sophomores (grade 10 or the equivalent) or have graduated from high school this year are eligible to attend.